Lisa Whisenant, OTR

 Interpreting services for other languages: No

-I believe that patients with endometriosis need to be approached from a comprehensive and holistic perspective.
+Philosophy of care and typical treatment strategies: I believe that patients with endometriosis need to be approached from a comprehensive and holistic perspective.
 These clients often will have so many things going on.
-My sessions will typically include pelvic floor therapy comprising of manual therapy, myofascial release, and visceral mobilization, mobility work, visual imagery, relaxation, neuromuscular re-education, and education.
+My sessions will typically include pelvic floor therapy comprising manual therapy, myofascial release, visceral mobilization, mobility work, visual imagery, relaxation, neuromuscular re-education, and education.
 They will also entail lifestyle habits and changes as necessary, nutrition components, wellness, and lifestyle management.
 I love working collaboratively with other professionals and often refer these clients as needed to other professionals who can also serve them, including nutritionists and functional medicine providers, GI specialists, GYNs, etc.

 Rebecca Patton, PT, DPT